The art glass at Gloria Dei, the Glory to God, is expressed through movement, color

 The transcendent qualities of glass, illuminate spiritual themes which allow worshipers to experience the liturgy in distinct ways each time the congregation gathers for worship.
 For example, a vertical yellow band extends from above in the center and reaches downward to literally touch the earth below.
 This abstract gesture shows how God can touch us in the midst of our lives.
-Each row of glass becomes progressively more translucent in elevation, allowing for fleeting changes in the sky and clouds to increasingly register in the shapes and colors seen in the windows.
+As in a watercolor painting, each row of glass becomes progressively more translucent in elevation, allowing for fleeting changes in the sky and clouds to increasingly register in the shapes and colors seen in the windows.

 This intentional openness in the design allows for numerous readings and invites each congregant to actively participate in the shaping of his or her own meanings and references from what is observed in the design.
 It is my hope that this design will resonate with each viewer as a celebratory offering of thanksgiving for all that God has given to us, and to recognize our individual role in the body of Christ to bring peace and healing to the world.